 There is no need to be coy or inaccurate with your training logs and meal tracking.
 Any coach worth their salt isnโt out to judge or reprimand you, and working with them shouldn’t be about impressing or pleasing them.
 Their job is to do one thing, to get you across the finish line.

-However, if your personal trainer doesn’t know how things are playing out in real-time, you could be a simple amendment away from restoring progress after a setback and never know it.
+However, if your personal trainer doesn’t know how things are playing out in real time, you could be a simple amendment away from restoring progress after a setback and never know it.
 This is the kind of insight an experienced trainer can make just by looking at the data, but will only be possible with accurate reporting.

-For example, let’s sat you weren’t performing as planned in workouts, that isn’t something you should be upset or embarrassed about, it’s just feedback.
-A good coach will be able to take that feedback and decipher why you aren’t performing as planned, and it could be nothing to do with actually working out, it’s often to do with how you eat, sleep and manage stress.
-It might even be an expression of psychological fatigue in an exercise program that simply needs a bit of a shake up.
-If you had fabricated your workout results courting the good opinion of your coach, you’d never have uncovered any of that.
+For example, let’s say you weren’t performing as planned in workouts, that isn’t something you should be upset or embarrassed about, it’s just feedback.
+A good coach will be able to take that feedback and decipher why you aren’t performing as intended.
+Interestingly it may be nothing to do with actually working out, it’s often more to do with how you eat, sleep and manage stress.

 Communicate Your โWhyโ